Posts

 Image

 TL;DR: [DRAFT] Could not resist creating an ERD of tables to collect metrics.
 I have put "Session" central to my information.
 Considering it is the application-connect that initiates the session and is the main "customer" causing all activity in a database.
 Regarding Session: a Datamodel...
 Aim is currently to find heavy processes and heavy queries.
-Spotting underlying tabblets / tables may/should follow from that.
+Spotting underlying tablets / tables may/should follow from that.
 But other may be more interested to dive directly into the storage-layer (as thew metrics on port 9000 seem to focus on rocksdb) Central, I think, is the "Session". as identified from from pg_stat_activity and from. the ps -ef list on the host.
 I then built a number of entities (tables) around the Session with the aim of collecting data.
 Relevant Data (I hope).
 Metrics...
-I did get lost a bit in the huge amout of text coming from ports 7000 and 9000.
+I did get lost a bit in the huge amount of text coming from ports 7000 and 9000.
 They seem to provide a lot of rocks-db and program/process info.
 But I could not (yet) rel...